Laba congee

 The day on which it is traditionally eaten is commonly known as the Laba Festival.
 The earliest form of this dish was cooked with red beans and has since developed into many different kinds.
 It is mainly made up of many kinds of rice, beans, peanuts, dried fruit, lotus seeds, etc. Depending on region-based variations in China, it can also include tofu, potato, meat and vegetables.

+It is also known as "eight-treasure congee" (八宝粥) and is usually made with eight or more ingredients, representing good luck.
+Eight is a lucky number in China, and the ba in Laba also means eight.

 History

-In the Han Dynasty, during the Laba Festival, people did not consume Laba congee as it was used for worshipping the gods.
-In the Northern and Southern Dynasties period, the date of the Laba Festival was fixed on the eighth day of the twelfth lunar month.
-In the Song Dynasty, Laba congee was widely consumed throughout China by not only the common people, but also government officials and aristocrats.
-In the Qing Dynasty, the Laba Festival was sometimes celebrated as the "Spring Festival", and Laba congee became even more popular.
+In the Han dynasty, during the Laba Festival, people did not consume Laba congee as it was used for worshipping the gods.
+In the Northern and Southern dynasties period, the date of the Laba Festival was fixed on the eighth day of the twelfth lunar month.
+In the Song dynasty, Laba congee was widely consumed throughout China by not only the common people, but also government officials and aristocrats.
+In the Qing dynasty, the Laba Festival was sometimes celebrated as the "Spring Festival", and Laba congee became even more popular.
 In the imperial court, the emperor and nobles gave Laba congee to the officials, servants, and others.

 Legends

 There are several legends in China about the origin of the Laba congee.
+According to popular tradition, it has been made since the Han dynasty.
 Some of these legends are: